PlutoZhang/Zowe-docs/topics/prezosmf.md

         `: https://mvs.hursley.ibm.com:443/zosmf`

-        : after the z/OSMF server is started on your system.`
+        `: after the z/OSMF server is started on your system.`

       From the lines above, the port number is 443.
-You need this later.
+You will need this later.

       Point your browser at the nominated z/OSMF STANDALONE Server home page and you should see its Welcome Page where you can log in.

       To verify that z/OSMF is working correctly, use any of the following ways:
-      - Use the Brightside CLI.
+      - Use the Brightside CLI by following these steps:

         1. Install Brightside on your local desktop.
            1. Navigate to the supplied Giza folder with brightside artifacts.